Make Money Jobs & Careers

 angellodeco/Adobe doctor analyzing DNA sequence results

-Employers are not allowed to ask about an applicant’s genetic information.
-That includes questions about an individual's genetic tests, information about the genetic test of a family member, or family medical history.
+Employers are not allowed to ask about an applicant’s genetic information, including questions about an individual's genetic tests, information about a family member's genetic test, or family medical history.

 Employers are also required to tell their own healthcare providers not to collect that information as part of any exams required for employment.